Multi-Step Deductive Reasoning Over Natural Language: An Empirical Study on Out-of-Distribution Generalisation: Related Work

 The second category contains instances where the reasoning depth may go beyond 2.
 These datasets are PARARULES \cite{clark2020transformers}, CONCEPTRULES V1 \cite{CONCEPTRULESV1} and CONCEPTRULES V2 \cite{CONCEPTRULESV2}.
 Examples in PARARULES may require reasoning depth as deep as 5, while CONCEPTRULES V1 and V2 require depths as deep as 3.
 PARARULES differs from the three above in the following senses: First, solving the problems in bAbI Task 15 requires implicit rules.
 For example, ``Alice goes to the park.
 Peter goes to the restaurant.
 Where is Alice?
 A: park'' requires the rule ``A moves to B $\rightarrow$ A at B''.
 Contrary to the bAbI tasks, PARARULES requires reasoning with explicit rules that is more akin to logic programming.
 Contrary to the HotpotQA dataset, in PARARULES, the facts and rules are separate.
 One of the main issues of PARARULES, CONCEPTRULES V1 and CONCEPTRULES V2 is the unbalanced distribution over reasoning depths.
 The datasets have more examples of shallow reasoning (Depth$<$2) than that of deep reasoning (Depth $\geq$ 2).

 Other work uses Transformer-based pretrained language models to perform tasks that require multi-step reasoning over natural language.
-One such work is \cite{clark2020transformers} which demonstrated that the pretrained language models (RoBERTa \cite{liu2019roberta}, and BERT \cite{devlin2018bert}) can be used to solve natural language-based reasoning tasks.
-However, it is unknown whether these pretrained language models would perform better than neural networks specifically designed for these tasks.
-One of our goals is to compare them against models based on iterative memory mechanism which have been shown to perform well on multi-step reasoning tasks over logic programs.
+One such work is \cite{clark2020transformers} which demonstrated that the pretrained language models (RoBERTa \cite{liu2019roberta}, and BERT \cite{devlin2018bert}) can be used for natural language-based reasoning tasks.
+However, it is unknown whether these pretrained language models would perform better than neural networks specifically designed for reasoning or face-checking tasks~\cite{young-etal-2022-abductionrules,tan-etal-2023-multi2claim,wang2024chatlogic,bao2022natural,doi:10.1142/S2705078521500156,tan-etal-2023-multi2claim,gendron2023large,xiao2024cora}.
+Attention mechanisms have been used to enable efficient inference by shortening input lengths, thereby improving text generation and classification performance~\cite{tan2023input}.
+Previous studies have shown that data augmentation can enhance model performance on logical reasoning tasks and knowledge-based question answering~\cite{bao2023assessing,baosymbolic,bao-etal-2024-abstract,bao2025exploring,bao2025developing,qi2023a,10.1145/3373017.3373049,Ni_Bao_Li_Qi_Denny_Warren_Witbrock_Liu_2022,young-etal-2022-abductionrules,bao2025developing}.
+One of our goals is to compare them against models based on iterative memory mechanisms which have been shown to perform well on multi-step reasoning tasks over logic programs.